 At the pub, we were told we couldn’t sit at that part of the bar because it was reserved.
 Jonas had never seen a section of the bar reserved for people and couldn’t get over how strange that was to him.
 While looking at the menu, Jonas asked the barkeeper if they still have the birthday special.
 The barkeeper shook his head in what-do-you-mean.
 Jonas asked “The special with the fire and the helmet?” and the barkeeper was “Oh so you want to do a helmet?
 Okay, let’s go!” and I shook my head in no please don’t.

-We drank our drinks and discussed whether I should do it again.
+While drinking our classy-ass drinks, we discussed whether I should do it again.
 I held a monologue on how I don’t need to pretend to be 22 still and that it got me drunk real fast eight years ago.
 Shots make me vomit and I know what alcohol I like and dislike by now.
 I have no interest in getting drunk tonight, but if we’re lucky, someone else will order the helmet and Jonas can see what it is.

 After cocktails, we ordered a Chernihiv lager and a Hoegaarden witbier.
 One thing new, one thing familiar.
 I told Jonas I wanted to smoke a cigarette for old time’s sake.
 You can’t buy one single cigarette at the bar, but I was confident I’d later be able to bum a cigarette off someone despite the fact that everyone in Kyiv moved from cigarettes to vaping in the last eight years.